kimptoc/wowactivityfeed/readme.md

 ## TODO

 locale bits:
+- if new character, use date of oldest feed item - so the magic bit is way back in feed!
+- remove class/races loads - check its not used
 - wow.coffee/load_items - when formatting item and nothing found, need to do wowlookup (thou should usually be caught by char load...)
+- realms are localised/need to load all variants and use locale in using them

 - when locale specified not getting correct default... data load issue?

 - how to use on client/backbone - need locale files? seems to be partly working, need to remind myself what is done where
 - and/or backbone view not using i18n?
 - everyone/home page should be mixed locale... but items dont seem to stick to correct locale
-- realms are localised/need to load all variants and use locale in using them

-- tests are using the main db
-- remove class/races loads - check its not used

 - link from guild page/ member to their own page
-- if new character, use date of oldest feed item - so the magic bit is way back in feed!
-- classes/races? - not currently used though...
 - anything else?

 - use wget to crawl site and trigger conversions (or just copy english version...)